Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Are you smarter than a computer?.md

 **Artificial Intelligence** - What does it mean to be intelligent?
 Can computers be intelligent?
 Are they more intelligent than us?
 Explore some of the questions in AI, meet a few different AIs and compete and befriend them and find out the maths of how they work.

-Last initially checked on 2018-12-11 by Thomas Webster (tw432@alumni.cam.ac.uk)) and doublechecked on 2018-12-12 by Matthew Le Maitre (msl54@cam.ac.uk))
+Last initially checked on 2018-12-11 by Thomas Webster (tw432@alumni.cam.ac.uk)) and double-checked on 2018-12-12 by Matthew Le Maitre (msl54@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->